-In Iyer’s own Los Angeles home, where she and her husband moved last August, a newly renovated kitchen provides the perfect foundation to create a personally decorated space—though, over time, the CEO finds herself making tweaks and adjustments.
-“Styling our kitchen is a work in progress,” she says.
-“Something like an open shelf can change a lot with mood and seasons or the cookbooks I’m reading at the time.”
+In Iyer’s Los Angeles home, which she and her husband moved into in August 2018, a newly renovated kitchen provides the perfect foundation for such a vignette—though the CEO always finds herself making tweaks and adjustments.
+“Styling our space is a work in progress,” she says.
+“Something like an open shelf can change a lot with my mood or the seasons or the cookbooks I’m reading at the time.”

-On her shelves, Iyer arranges sentimental pieces alongside everyday essentials to create a totally personal vignette.
-Her artfully displayed collection is widely varied, featuring a few favorite books, including Laura Shapiro’s What She Ate: Six Remarkable Women and the Food That Tells Their Stories, a Japanese teapot that was a gift from Iyer’s sister, green tea from tea atelier Bellocq, a vintage camera found in New York, a wheelbarrow-style salad bowl, and pinch bowls from Year & Day.
-Of course, she notes, “No kitchen shelf is complete without bottles of Brightland.”
+Currently in the mix: Laura Shapiro’s What She Ate: Six Remarkable Women and the Food That Tells Their Stories, a Japanese teapot that was a gift from her sister, green tea from tea atelier Bellocq, a vintage camera found in New York, a wheelbarrow-style salad bowl, and pinch bowls from Year & Day.
+And, of course, a few bottles of her company’s olive oil.

 See more inspiring kitchens: